Loader

 What Are Allergic Reactions?

 Different antigens cause the immune system to react differently; the symptoms that the person is experiencing are what are called allergic reactions.
-Despite that, these are some common symptoms of allergy that most people experience after the reaction:
+Despite that, an allergy can cause a fever as well, along with some other symptoms.
+These are some common symptoms of allergy that most people experience after the reaction:

 • Itchy, watery eyes and nose